 David Lee, Podcast Facilitator

-As a global executive and Managing Director of MSS Business Transformation, David helps companies strategize, prepare, and lead change using agile and responsive principles.
+As a global executive and regular contributing writer for MSS Business Transformation Advisory, David helps companies strategize, prepare, and lead change using agile and responsive principles.